YoloWingPixie/lsobot/README.md

 # Limitations

+* The message displayed in Discord is different than the one the client gets on screen.
+This is a DCS problem, as the logged grade is different than the displayed grade.

 * Currently LsoBot runs every 60 seconds and only checks for the latest landing within the last 60 seconds.
 This means that if n+1 aircraft land within any given polling period, only the last landing will be recorded and sent to Discord.
 This will be updated in the future.

 * In theory, having a comma (`,`) in your display name could cause LsoBot to cut your name out of the message.